markeh/NewsReader/README.md

 # WebAPI
   **Functions:**
-  - Handle GET requests from font
+  - Handle GET requests from front end
   - Build url to request data from NewsAPI (keep API key server side)
   - Retrieve data from NewsAPI and return it